jessepav/lacygoill-wiki-backup/vim/qf.md

-    " rely on the previous autocmd to handle how the qf window should be opened do <nomodeline> QuickFixCmdPost grep
+    " rely on the previous autocmd to handle how the qf window should be opened doautocmd <nomodeline> QuickFixCmdPost grep
                                            │
                                            └ if your autocmd reacts differently
                                              depending on whether the qf window displays a location list, or depending on the name of the command which populated the qfl, choose the name wisely

 ## How to automate the execution of a command after a command populating the qfl (!= loclist) has been executed?